Want to participate? Get involved!

 CHIP Community Grants Program

-To implement the CHIP priorities and goals, Washington County Public Health offers a Community Grant opportunity each year.
-A community organization may apply for up to $35,000 or up to $70,000 for collaborative projects.
-Projects should address at least one of the CHIP foundational goals and at least one of the CHIP priority areas.
+Since 2019, Washington County Public Health has offered a Community Grant opportunity through the CHIP each year.
+Community organization applied for up to $35,000 or up to $70,000 for collaborative projects that address at least one of the CHIP foundational goals and at least one of the CHIP priority areas.
+Washington County is developing a webpage to document these projects and their impact over the last six years please stay tuned for more information!

 Toolkit

-Equity and Trauma Informed Care (TIC) are guiding principles for Washington County Health and Human Services and the Washington County Community Health Improvement Plan (CHIP).
-To ensure these values are implemented throughout our collaborative health improvement work, this toolkit was created by the CHIP Leadership team to serve as a guides and templates for CHIP committees and to support partners in their equity and trauma-informed approaches.
+Making sure everyone has fair access to health and well-being and using Trauma Informed Care (TIC) are guiding principles for Washington County Health and Human Services and the Washington County Community Health Improvement Plan (CHIP).
+To ensure these values are implemented throughout our collaborative health improvement work, this toolkit was created by the CHIP Leadership team to serve as a guides and templates for CHIP committees and to support partners in addressing service gaps and using trauma-informed approaches.

 These tools are meant to be examples, guides and templates that can be used as-is or adapted to meet the needs of committees and community partners.
 This toolkit is a “living document” that will grow and change as we continue to learn how to best support and foster collaboration across our many partnerships in Washington County.
 Updated versions will be provided to CHIP partners and posted regularly.